 - Do some long-term planning.
 If you have adult children or out-of-town relatives who visit frequently, you may not want to give up having a guest room.
 If you dream of starting your own business someday, make sure your next home has space for an office or workshop that can fit in all your office monster furniture (or another similar office furniture company).

 - Think about the cost of moving.
 Even if you’ll slash your mortgage payments, moving into a smaller home still might cost you money.
 Think about whether or not your existing home needs work before you can sell it, whether your smaller home might come with HOA fees or higher property taxes, and if you’ll need to buy a lot of furniture.
+After sorting out all such problems, take the help of atlanta moving company (or a similar company nearby) and move to the new destination.

 How to Get Started